 This spin-off of Disney's Hercules (1997) follows Hercules' many labors during the years he spent training how to be a hero under the tutelage of satyr Philoctetes.
 Olympian Gods and Goddesses, as well as Hades and Pegasus, often visit him.

-The adventures of Ariel and her friends at the age of fourteen.
-From her first known trouble with Ursula to her collection of human objects, the show illustrates the princess's journey as she finishes growing up.
-It also introduced new characters such as Ariel's merboy friend (an orphan named Urchin who her family all saw as a little brother), the snobbish merteen called Pearl, the mobster lobster, Evil Manta, Sebastian's family, and an orca Ariel titled Spot.Written by
+The adventures of Ariel (Jodi Benson) and her friends at the age of fourteen.
+From her first known trouble with Ursula (Pat Carroll) to her collection of human objects, the show illustrates the Princess's journey as she finishes growing up.
+It also introduced new characters such as Ariel's merboy friend (an orphan named Urchin (Danny Cooksey), who her family all saw as a little brother), the snobbish merteen called Pearl (Cree Summer), the Lobster Mobster (Joe Alaskey), Evil Manta (Tim Curry), Sebastian's (Samuel E. Wright's) family, and an orca that Ariel named "Spot".Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?

 | Report this